vitlachbach/vitlachbach.github.io/logging_mechanism_part_1.md

-# Another approach to a legendary program
+# Linux logging system.
+Part I: Another approach to a legendary program.
+Author: HieuTC3 with 3 mins to read.
 ## Prelude
 Most programmers know the **Hello World** program (**HWp**) used to introduce to a novice about a computer programming language.
 From *Programming in C: A Tutorial* of Brian Kernighan, the instance of the **HWp** is like following:
 ```C